WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 signalling.
 This transaction enables bidirectional data flow, tunneled within the body of a long-running HTTP request and its long-running response.
 This data flow is called a byway.
 Each byway has a purpose.
-One byway is established by the client for signalling, one for media control, and multiple byways for media.
+One byway is established by the client for signalling, and multiple byways for media.
 HTTP3 ensures zero RTT for setup of these byways.

 Signaling commands are encoded into the signalling byway using streaming JSON in both directions.
 Each JSON object encodes an event and its parameters.
 Events are defined for alerting, connected, ended, migrate, keepalive, and transfer-and-takeback.

-The media control and media byways carry a simple binary encoding in both directions.
+The media byways carry a simple binary encoding in both directions.
+Even though data can flow in both directions, a media byway is unidirectional in terms of media transmission.
+A forward media byway carries media from the client to the server, and a reverse byway carries media from the server to the client.
 To eliminate HOL blocking for media, a media packet is sent on a media byway when it is first established.
 After the first packet, the client cannot be sure a subsequent packet will be delayed due to the ordering guarantees provided by HTTP3 within a stream.
-To combat this, both sides acknowledge the receipt of each packet using the media control byway.
+To combat this, both sides acknowledge the receipt of each packet using an ACK message sent over the media byways, in the opposite direction of the media.
+Consequently, in a forward media byway, ACK messages are carried from server to client, and in a reverse media byway, they are carried from client to server.
 Once a media packet is acknowledged, the media byway can be used once again without fear of HOL blocking.
 Because each media packet is acknowledged independently, each side can compute statistics on packet losses and delays.
 Consequently, the equivalent of RTCP sender and receiver